suffolklibraries/sljekyll/_events/ixworth-2019-10-26-spooky-storytelling.md

 event-start-date: 2019-10-26
 event-start-time: 1320
 event-end-time: 1600
+event-ticket-price: free
+event-category: half-term
 breadcrumb: y
 ---

+Join us for spooky tales for Halloween!

-Free entry, children must be accompanied by an adult.
+Children must be accompanied by an adult.